 Q: The Lab is made up of buildings and infrastructure, but at heart, it’s the people.
 What have you learned about the people of the Lab?

-I’m most impressed by the commitment of our colleagues to the Lab’s scientific mission and advancing discovery science, and I’m even more impressed by everyone’s commitment to our stewardship values.
+I’m most impressed by our colleagues’ commitment to the Lab’s scientific mission and advancing discovery science, and I’m even more impressed by everyone’s commitment to our stewardship values.

 During these three pandemic years, I’ve learned that we are a resilient and collaborative community of colleagues united in continuing our crucial scientific mission while protecting the health and safety of one another and achieving outstanding institutional performance during this difficult time.
 I have seen that we have lived our values of respect, trust, and team science to continue to innovate and serve one another.